chrisbanes/ActionBar-PullToRefresh/README.md

     // Create a PullToRefreshAttacher instance
     mPullToRefreshHelper = new PullToRefreshAttacher(this);

-    // Set the Refreshable View and provide the refresh listener mPullToRefreshAttacher.setRefreshableView(scrollableView, this);
+    // Add the Refreshable View and provide the refresh listener mPullToRefreshAttacher.addRefreshableView(scrollableView, this);
 }
 ```
 See the [ListView](https://github.com/chrisbanes/ActionBar-PullToRefresh/blob/master/samples/stock/src/uk/co/senab/actionbarpulltorefresh/samples/stock/ListViewActivity.java) sample for more info.